-Please email Pia at firstname.lastname@example.org with your name, a contact number and the voice part you have sung before (soprano 1/2, alto 1/2, tenor 1/2, bass 1/2) and we will get in touch with you.
+Please email Pia at firstname.lastname@example.org with your name, a contact number, a couple of lines about your musical experience, and if relevant, the voice part you have sung before (soprano 1/2, alto 1/2, tenor 1/2, bass 1/2) and we will get in touch with you.

 Questions & Answers (the FAQs)

 We are a choir of around 150 people from all walks of life, many from Oxfordshire but some travelling from further afield.
 Undergraduates and graduates, people from business, the public sector, professionals, visiting academics, young and old, make up the choir.

 Rehearsals generally take place over nine weeks of the university term.
 These are held once a week on a Monday evening from 7.30 to 9.30pm.
 There is an additional mid-term rehearsal held on a Saturday morning, and one on the Thursday or Friday prior to the concert.

 In the University Catholic Chaplaincy in Rose Place, St Aldate’s, OX1 1RD

 There are three main performances a year in December, March and June.
 In general, the expectation is that members will commit to all three concerts.
 There is also a family Carol Concert at Christmas, a lively, participatory event in which we hope most members will be able to sing.

 Rehearsal attendance is important to maintain the high standard required to sing with professional soloists and orchestras.